-- File a Financial Aid Form (preferably by March 1).
+- File a Financial Aid Form.
 The free Federal application (FAFSA) is the preferred form.
 No financial aid will be awarded until formal admission has been granted.
 The Title IV code for Research College of Nursing: 006392.

 - Both dependent and independent students must file a FAFSA.